man at desk behind laptop

 As if working in a theme park weren’t magical enough, Disney also offers its U.S.-based employees full, up-front tuition payment at in-network schools, including the costs of application fees and required books and course materials.

-One of the very last bastions of that now-fabled benefit, the pension, federal jobs offer another attractive perk, too: student loan repayment of up to a whopping $10,000 per year with a $60,000 maximum.
-(Of course, not all employers have access to government-sized coffers.)
+One of the very last bastions of that now-fabled benefit, the pension, federal jobs also offer another attractive perk: student loan repayment of up to a whopping $10,000 per year with a $60,000 maximum.
+Employees receiving this benefit must sign an agreement that they will remain in their position for at least three years.

 Eligibility varies based on specific location and post, but this recruitment/retainment incentive is frequently used by U.S. agencies looking for qualified candidates.